TencentARC/ArcNerf/docs/visual.md

 ------------------------------------------------------------------------
 ## Volume
 A complete volume implementation is in `geometry.volume`.
-You only inputs points/lines/faces for visual results.
+You only input points/lines/faces for visual results.
 - 'grid_pts': grid point, ((n+1)^3, 3).
 If use corner only, (8,3)
   - grid_pts_colors: pts_colors in str.
 If not exist, use `chocolate`.
   - 'grid_pts_size': pts_size.
 If not exist, set 20.